 - Signage within the car park to the entry.
 More often than not we can’t see the wood for the trees when we are working in a venue every day.
 Finding your way to the entrance once you have parked your car, particularly if it’s your first visit, can be frustrating if it is not clear.
 This is more so if it’s a large car park or in a tourist location.

 - Car park cleanliness is paramount.
-There would be little point in meeting all of the above positive car park sense of arrival if there is rubbish around the car park.
-It is absolutely amazing how many car parks I arrive at to find rubbish in the car park.
+There would be little point in meeting all of the above positive car park sense of arrival points if there is rubbish around the car park.
+It is absolutely amazing how many car parks I arrive at only to find rubbish in the car park.
 It shows lack of care by the venue management, which in turn influences expectations of the venue negatively.

 - Cleanliness again is critical as customers approach the entrance.
 In particular, is the glass cleaned from fingerprints and is the roof above clear from cobwebs?

 - Welcoming signage.
 It would appear that many venues have not got the message – customers do not read signs, particularly if there are numerous signs in different sizes as customers approach the venue.
 There is an old communication rule “one message at a time”, so an uncluttered entrance enhances the sense of arrival, minimalist is the right strategy.

 - Welcoming floor coverings.
 Before you enter, nothing says welcoming more than a soft mat under your feet with perhaps a welcoming slogan.